 |

-The Saint Nicholas church was founded in about 1165.
-Situated in the
+cradle of the peaceful Revolution The Saint Nicholas church was founded in about

-trade roads, the church was dedicated to Nicholas, the medieval patron
+the church was dedicated to Nicholas, the medieval patron saint

-and redesigned into a Gothic hall church as we see it today.
-The octagonal
+extended and redesigned into a Gothic hall church as we see it today.

 Peaceful revolution at Leipzig,